HEALTH AND SAFETY

 39-4105.
 Definitions.
 As used in this chapter, the terms defined in this section shall have the following meanings, unless the context clearly indicates another meaning.
 Where terms are not defined in this chapter and are defined in the currently adopted International Building Code published by the International Code Council, such terms shall have the meanings ascribed to them in that code:

-(1) "Administrator" means the administrator of the division of building safety for the state of Idaho.
+(1) "Administrator" means the administrator of the division of occupational and professional licenses for the state of Idaho.

 (2) "Board" means the Idaho building code board, herein created.